WHAT IS SPACE FOR HUMANITY?

 What is the program timeline?
 Is there a deadline to apply?

-We are currently accepting applications on a rolling basis and anticipate moving forward with the initial round of interviews in late 2019 and early 2020.
+The 2019 application period is from June to November 15, 2019.
+We anticipate moving forward with the initial round of interviews in late 2019 and early 2020.
 Space for Humanity does not develop flight hardware and therefore depends on the availability of our launch partners to determine actual flight dates.

 What are the application requirements?